We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 People can buy different forms of milk of magnesia from drug stores or online.

-People should not take more medication than is recommended on the package.
+People should not take more medication than their doctor or the packaging recommends.

 To take liquid milk of magnesia, a person can mix it with milk or water.
 Shake the bottle well before measuring out a dose.
-The dosage varies depending on why the person is using the medicine.
+The dosage varies depending on why the person is using the medication and their age.

 Milk of magnesia for constipation

-People of all ages should drink a full glass, or 8 ounces, of water with each dose of milk of magnesia.
-Use the 15 ml dosing cup or spoon provided for accuracy.
+People who are old enough to take milk of magnesia should drink a full glass, or 8 ounces, of water with each dose of milk of magnesia.
+Use the 15-milliliter (ml) dosing cup or spoon provided for accuracy.
 It is best to take the medication at bedtime.

 For the concentrated version of milk of magnesia, the dosage is lower: